josephizon/pandemic-animation-java/README.md

-# pandemic-animation-java
+# Project from 1st Year of College
-Old java animation project from my first year of college during the pandemic.
+- Old Java animation project from my first year of college during the pandemic.

+## Project Description
+- Midterm project for CSCI 22 class
+- Dealt with creating animations using Java's swing and awt packages

+## How to Run
+1. Compile the Java files with the following command:
+`javac scenes/*.java scenes/components/*.java`
+2. Run the Java file via:
+`java scenes.SceneStarter`